How Azure subscriptions are associated with Azure AD

 Similarly, the Azure AD extension you see in your subscription doesn’t work like the other extensions in the Azure Management Portal.
 Other extensions in the Management Portal are scoped to the Azure subscription.
 What you see in the AD extension does not vary based on subscription – it shows only directories based on the signed-in user.

 All users have a single home directory which authenticates them, but they can also be guests in other directories.
 In the AD extension, you will see every directory your user account is a member of.
 Any directory that your account is not a member of will not appear.
-A directory can issue tokens for organizational accounts or for Microsoft account users (because Azure AD is federated with the Microsoft account system).
+A directory can issue tokens for work or school accounts in Azure AD or for Microsoft account users (because Azure AD is federated with the Microsoft account system).

-This diagram shows a subscription for Michael Smith after he signed up by using an organizational account for Contoso.
+This diagram shows a subscription for Michael Smith after he signed up by using a work account for Contoso.

 The administrative roles for an Azure subscription manage resources tied to the Azure subscription.
 These roles and the best practices for managing your subscription are covered at Manage Accounts, Subscriptions, and Administrative Roles.

 By default, you are assigned the Service Administrator role when you sign up.
 If others need to sign in and access services using the same subscription, you can add them as co-administrators.
-The Service Administrator and co-administrators can be either Microsoft accounts or organizational accounts from within the Azure AD organization that the Azure subscription trusts.
+The Service Administrator and co-administrators can be either Microsoft accounts or work or school accounts from within the Azure AD organization that the Azure subscription trusts.

 |In the future, it will be possible to allow users from other Azure AD organizations as co-administrators of a subscription.|